 ]

-The key principle: if a real user couldn't see or interact with it, your bot shouldn't either.
+The rule is simple: if a human couldn't see or interact with it, your bot shouldn't either.

 from curl_cffi import requests